Can Dogs Seek Revenge?

 Your dog thinks of you as part of its pack.
 Now it must share you with another

 individual.
 You must remain the leader, so gently show your dog who is boss by verbally scolding negative behavior as soon as it starts.
 At the same time, reward positive behavior with sweet talk, head rubs, and treats, especially if your dog makes an effort to socialize with your new pack member.

 Empathize With Your Jealous Dog

 Put yourself in your dog’s paws and see it from his point of view.
-He is now having to share his world with someone else.
+He now has to share his world with someone else.
 Show your dog some empathy to help him through this period of insecurity.